Sheu Yuan-dong: Death

-On 16 February 1998, Sheu, Chen Huang and other senior officials of the central bank's foreign exchange bureau flew to Bali, Indonesia to attend the annual meeting of the Presidents Association of the Central Bank of Southeast Asia.
-They boarded China Airlines Flight 676 for their return trip to Taipei's Chiang Kai-shek International Airport.
-Flight 676 crashed during final approach due to pilot error, killing all 196 people on board including Sheu, as well as seven more people on the ground.
+In February 1998, Sheu, Chen Huang and other senior officials of the central bank's foreign exchange bureau flew to Bali, Indonesia to attend the annual meeting of the Presidents Association of the Central Bank of Southeast Asia.
+After the end of conference on February 16, they boarded China Airlines Flight 676 for their return trip to Chiang Kai-shek International Airport.
+The Airbus A300-600 crashed during final approach due to pilot error, killing all 196 people on board including Sheu, as well as six people on the ground.
 Lee Teng-hui, the president of Taiwan at the time, instructed Perng Fai-nan to take over as governor of the central bank.

-During Sheu Yuan-dong’s tenure as governor of the central bank, Qiu Zhengxiong, the vice president of the central bank, was the former vice president of the Executive Yuan.
+During Sheu Yuan-dong's tenure as governor of the central bank, Paul Chiu was the vice president of the central bank.

 Legacy

-On February 16, 2008, the tenth anniversary of Sheu Yuan-dong's death, many Taiwanese financial leaders invited the Alban Berg Quartett, who had a good relationship with Sheu, to Taiwan.
+On February 16, 2008, the tenth anniversary of Sheu Yuan-dong's death, many Taiwanese financial leaders invited the Alban Berg Quartet, who had a good relationship with Sheu, to Taiwan.
 A remembrance concert was held for Sheu on 14 May 2008.